DawsonGraham/daily-habits/README.md

 ### Usage

-This mobile application has been deployed to Heroku and is accessible here:
+This application has been deployed to Heroku and is accessible here:

 https://dailyhabits.herokuapp.com